Asia struggling amid resurgence in coronavirus infections

 In India, a second wave has seen new daily cases at above 180,000, double the peak of 96,000 in September last year during the first wave.

-India's new infections hit a record level yesterday with 184,372 cases in the last 24 hours.
+India's new infections hit a record level on Wednesday with 184,372 cases in 24 hours.

 The Philippines, meanwhile, is coming out of another hard lockdown, and signs are it may have succeeded in putting a brake to an alarming resurgence in coronavirus infections since the start of the year.
 But the cost has been devastating to the economy.